-7.1.63 Reduction of Parking Requirements for Providing Interconnections or Dedication of Land
+7.1.62 Reduction of Parking Requirements for Providing Interconnections or Dedication of Land

-- A. Parking requirements may be reduced at the discretion of the reviewing authority where adjoining parking areas are connected directly to one another or to a service road or alley to reduce turning movements onto roads. - B. Parking requirements may be reduced at the discretion of the reviewing authority where the applicant makes an offer of dedication of land to the City for a municipal parking lot and the City accepts such offer.
-In the case of such dedication, REQUIRED YARDS and other LOT dimension requirements may also be reduced to reflect the reduction in size of the parcel retained by the applicant.
+A. Parking requirements may be reduced at the discretion of the reviewing authority where adjoining parking areas are connected directly to one another or to a service road or alley to reduce turning movements onto roads.